Indu Prakash Singh: Career

-He later joined the Indian Foreign Service in the batch of 1955, having stood first All-India IFS entrance examination.
+He joined the Indian Foreign Service in the batch of 1955, having stood first in the All-India IFS entrance examination.
 After administrative training in the state of West Bengal which included a spell at Santiniketan, he joined the Oxford University for a special course in International relations.

 After serving in Indian Diplomatic Mission in Cairo, Beirut, Washington, D.C. and Kathmandu, he was appointed India's Ambassador to Sudan.
 Subsequently, he served as Deputy High Commissioner and Acting High Commissioner of India in London and as ambassador in Madrid and Rangoon, Myanmar.
 He also served in the Ministry of External Affairs and the Ministry of Commerce and Industry of the Government of India in various capacities.

 As a diplomat, Dr. Singh had the opportunity to take part in a large number of international and bilateral meetings.
-Prominent among these were.
-The first Islamic Summit held in Rabat in 1969, the Indo-Pak meeting in Islamabad to resume diplomatic relations in 1976, the Non-aligned Coordination Bureau Foreign Ministers' Meeting in New Delhi in 1977 of which he was Secretary-General, and the meeting of the Common wealth Committee on Southern Africa to discuss the independence of Zimbabwe.
+Among these were the first Islamic Summit held in Rabat in 1969, the Indo-Pak meeting in Islamabad to resume diplomatic relations in 1976, the Non-aligned Coordination Bureau Foreign Ministers' Meeting in New Delhi in 1977 (of which he was Secretary-General), and the meeting of the Commonwealth Committee on Southern Africa to discuss the independence of Zimbabwe.

 He retired from the Indian Foreign Service in September 1989, after declining an offer of extension of service by the Government of India.

 Political career

-Following his retirement in 1989, Dr. Singh entered political life joining the Indian National Congress (Socialist), which was then part of V.P Singh's National Front.
-He stood in the 1989 Lok Sabha elections from the Jaunpur constituency, U.P, with a Congress (S) ticket but was defeated by the BJP's Raja Yadavendra Dutt Dubey.
+Following his retirement in 1989, Dr. Singh entered political life, joining the Indian National Congress (Socialist), which was then part of V.P Singh's National Front.
+He stood in the 1989 Lok Sabha elections from the Jaunpur constituency, U.P, on the Congress (S) ticket but was defeated by the BJP's Raja Yadavendra Dutt Dubey.
 He went on to become General Secretary of the Congress (S) in 1990.

 In 1991, he launched his own Political party – the ‘Sajhawadi Party’ – modeled around the politico-economic ideology he had outlined in his last book – "Commonism – A Manifesto of a New Social Order".
-He had another failed attempt at standing for Lok Sabha from the Sajhawadi Party in the Delhi bi-election in 1992, which was won by Indian National Congress candidate and veteran Bollywood actor Rajesh Khanna.
+He had another failed attempt at standing for Lok Sabha from the Sajhawadi Party in the Delhi by-election in 1992, which was won by Indian National Congress candidate and veteran Bollywood actor Rajesh Khanna.